aaannndddyyy/resume/plaintext/resume.markdown

  - Did game/hardware testing for Microsoft (as a contractor through Volt) according to their procedures, under NDA

-##### Dominos - Delivery Expert

- - August 2012 thru July 2013
- - Delivered pizzas to customer's houses
- - Helped in the order taking and makeline procedures

 ##### Eastern Washington University - Paper Grader

  - October 2012 thru December 2012